 What goes in comes out – and the format matters

 All testing tools offer some kind of reporting system, but they are not equal.
 Make sure you get the information reported that you need.
 A good reporting system is easy to use and gives you the information you need in a format that is easy to understand.
 Some tools have a reporting system that is comprehensive but requires a lot of work to set up and results might be easily misinterpreted.
 Then again, some tools allow you to see the basic information, but they do not really tie it together to meaningful reports to help you make decisions based on them.
 Ok, you might know which cases failed and passed on the last run, but what is the big picture – for example how thoroughly have you tested certain areas of your software project?
 Or you might know the number of issues, but not the rate which in the defects are closed.

 Avoid shotgun marriages with the tool

-If you need training, consultation and support, you should give value what the vendor is capable of offering.
+If you need training, consultation, and support, you should give value to what the vendor is capable of offering.
 Can the vendor or someone else you trust provide you that?
-Do you have needs to customize the tool now or possible later?
+Do you have a need to customize the tool now or possibly later?
 For example, if you would like to integrate your tool to your own third party product – can the vendor deliver that, and if yes, for what kind of price?
 Best vendors can support you in all your needs, and still do not cost you your arm and leg.

 Try before you buy

-In evaluation, it is essential that you have the possibility to try out the tool in real world scenario before making the decision.
+In evaluation, it is essential that you have the possibility to try out the tool in real-world scenario before making the decision.
 That is the only way to be sure that the tool works as you have expected it to work.
-That can be sometimes a bit tricky as some features will reveal how they really work only after using the tool in real project.
-Many tools offer you a trial period to test the software which is good, but testing the software in real world scenario often requires more time.
+That can be sometimes a bit tricky as some features will reveal how they really work only after using the tool in real projects.
+Many tools offer you a trial period to test the software which is good, but testing the software in real-world scenario often requires more time.
 If you can, consider piloting the chosen tool with a project or two before committing yourself to big investments.